lun-ai/LENS/README.md

 ## Description

-We propose a hybrid neuro-symbolic framework using curriculum-trained ILP and LLMs to generate human-interpretable representations for improving human generalisation on unseen tasks.
+We propose a hybrid neuro-symbolic framework to generate human-interpretable explanations for improving human generalisation on unseen tasks.
+Our framework combines curriculum-trained ILP and LLMs.
 This is a concrete demonstration of Ultra-Strong Machine Learning, where the AI system teaches knowledge to humans, thereby enabling better human performance than without the AI teacher.

 ## Getting Started